LucasReboucas/Quadcopter/README.md

 # Quadcopter
-This directory describes the creation of quadcopter
+This directory describes the creation of a quadcopter.
+It's a personal project which I'm working in my free time.